shostko/shostko.by/_projects/tutby.md

 ---
 TUT.BY is a popular Belarusian news portal.
 Mobile client app for it provides:
 - Latest actual news;
-- Mix online and offline app modes.;
+- Mix online and offline app modes;
 - Location based news separation.